nova-rey/Screaming-Penguin/docs/SP_BIBLE.md

 `config/examples/`, and generating the initial structure for v1.0.0 release artifacts.
 README updated with release notes, and Phase 7 content now fully represented in user-facing docs.
 No runtime or installer behavior was changed.

+## Entry 017 — Phase 7 Dist-Release CI and Closure

+**Date:** 2025-11-16

+Completed Phase 7 by adding a dist-release CI workflow that exercises the `make dist-release` packaging path under GitHub Actions.
+The new workflow (`dist-release-ci.yml`) installs required build dependencies, runs the dist-release target with sudo, inspects the resulting `dist/release` contents, and uploads the assembled bundle and checksums as CI artifacts.
+Updated CI_OVERVIEW.md to describe this workflow and its weekly + manual triggers.
+Phase 7 is now fully represented in documentation, packaging targets, and CI coverage without altering installer or rootfs runtime behavior.